waynegramlich/bom_manager/README.md

 Now that we have described parts in greater detail, it is time to introduce the over all architecture of BOM manager:

-* Project: The BOM manager manages one or more projects.
+* Project: The BOM manager orders parts for one or more projects.
 A project is basically one-to-one with a CAD "file".
-Note, CAD systems do not reduce a project down to a single file, but instead to a collection of files in one or more directories (or folders.)
+Note, CAD systems do not reduce a project down to a single file, but instead to a collection of files in one or more directories/folders.

-* Order: An order specifies one or more projects and the number of each project instance that is desired.
+* Order: An order specifies a list of projects and the number of each project instance that is desired.

 * Collection: A collection is typically associated with a vendor.
 It is a more